CosmicStarr/myFirstPythonProject/README.md

 Description =>

-A Teriminal line e-commerce app were users can register, login, and buy available products
+A Terminal line e-commerce app were users can register, login, and buy available products

 Technologies Used=>